tim0git/terraform-aws-gameday-template/README.md

 #### RDS

 We have the tried and trusted rds.
-We have set this up as a autoscaling, postgres multi AZ instance.
+We have set this up as an autoscaling, postgres multi AZ instance.

 You can create this with `make rds`